aitimis/CodingChallenges/README.md

 # Coding Challenges Repository

 Welcome to my collection of coding challenges!
-This repository contains various programming exercises and solutions to help sharpen your coding skills.
+This repository is dedicated to solving coding challenges from different platforms.
+Each challenge is stored in its own directory.